Demographics of Arkansas: Demographics

-6.4% of the population was Hispanic or Latino of any race.
+8.5% of the population was Hispanic or Latino of any race.

 According to the 2006–2008 American Community Survey, the ten largest ancestry groups in the state African American (15.5%), Irish (13.6%), German (12.5%), American (11.1%), English (10.3%), French (2.4%), Scotch-Irish (2.1%), Dutch (1.9%), Scottish (1.9%) and Italian (1.7%).

+Before the arrival of Europeans, Native American tribes such as Caddo, Quapaw, and Osage Nations inhabited the state.
+Cherokee people have a history in the state after voluntary and forced removals in the 1810s to 1830s, the Cherokee Nation is located in neighboring Oklahoma (its Northeastern side facing the Arkansas state line) and both citizens and descendants reside in Benton, Washington and Crawford counties.
 European Americans have a strong presence in the northwestern Ozarks and the central part of the state.
 African Americans live mainly in the southern and eastern parts of the state.
 Arkansans of Irish, English and German ancestry are mostly found in the far northwestern Ozarks near the Missouri border.
 Ancestors of the Irish in the Ozarks were chiefly Scotch-Irish, Protestants from Northern Ireland, the Scottish lowlands and northern England: part of the largest group of settlers from Great Britain and Ireland before the American Revolution.
 English and Scotch-Irish immigrants settled throughout the backcountry of the South and in the more mountainous areas.
 Americans of English ancestry are found throughout the state.
+Greeks settled in Little Rock, Greek communities also grew up in Fort Smith, Pine Bluff, Hot Springs, and other parts of Arkansas.
+There is also an Italian community in Arkansas.
 There is small community of Roma in Arkansas.
 Romanichal are present in state.
 Arkansas also has a growing Hispanic population.
 Many of the Hispanics in Arkansas are of Mexican descent.
 Asians are present in the state.
-There is a Chinese, Hindu and Hmong presence in Arkansas.
+There is a Chinese, Indian and Hmong presence in Arkansas.